bofortitude/NxFocus/OxFocus/OxFocus/OxHome/README.rst

-The root directory of regular files.
+The root directory of regular resources.